-Wholesome, easy to make, chewy and flavor packed Trail mix Baked Granola Recipe that lies on my kitchen counter, computer desk, coffee table and on my couch’s arm!
+This granola mix lies on my kitchen counter, computer desk, coffee table, and on my couch's arm!

 This trail mix baked granola recipe is so versatile.
 Not only you can eat it any time of the day or you can add whatever ingredients you have available, but also you can munch it the way you want.

 On your ice creams?
 Serve me some too!!

 Just wherever you need some chewy-crunch in your bowl.
 This granola is the answer!

 - Just mix all the dry ingredients in a large mixing bowl.

 - Pour in the wet mixture comprising of honey+nut butter+coconut oil

 - There you have it.
 Told'ya.
 It's laughably easy!